-It is important to know that not all applicant tracking systems are created equal; each one has its strengths, weaknesses, and settings.
-There are hundreds of ATS available.
+Not all ATS platforms are the same.
+Each has different strengths, weaknesses, and unique settings.
+There are hundreds of applicant tracking systems available.
 They range from free to millions of dollars.
-Oracle, Taleo, Jobvite, and Brassring are the most popular.
+Workday, Oracle, Taleo, Jobvite, and Brassring are popular.
 Anytime you are applying online, even with job finder sites like Indeed or ZipRecruiter, the chances are high that your resume will face the scrutiny of an ATS.

-When attempting to beat the applicant tracking system first, you should know what it is and how it works.
+First, understand what an ATS is and how it works.
 Mainly, an ATS collects resumes and stores them in a database.
-A resume is sometimes stored, in the database, for months, before a person in charge of filling the position gets a chance to review it.
-This is the reason you can apply today and not hear anything about the application you submitted until months later.
+Resumes are stored in a database before anyone reviews them.
+This is the reason you can apply today and not hear anything about the application you submitted until later.

-It is understandably frustrating for job seekers who don't know how to configure a resume or application to essentially "beat the applicant tracking system."
-Sixty percent of job seekers report having received a poor candidate experience.
-And in my years of experience, it is because people apply for hundreds of jobs online and rarely get a response.
+It is understandably frustrating for job seekers who don't know how to configure a resume to "beat the applicant tracking system."
+Sixty percent of job seekers report poor experiences, often due to applying for many jobs and hearing nothing back.
 I often hear "it is like there is a black hole."
-The truth is there is a black hole.
+The truth is there is a virtual black hole.

 Luckily, beating the applicant tracking system, through due diligence and good resume practices, can help you land that dream job you want.

-Since the ATS ranks your resume based on keywords and knock-out questions, it is a good idea to tailor each resume to use the exact keywords and job title that is in the job description.
+Since the ATS ranks your resume based on keywords and knock-out questions, it is a good idea to tailor each resume.
+Do this by using the exact keywords and job title that is in the job description.
 Historically, applicant tracking systems have not been equipped to recognize alternative tenses or variations of keywords.
 (Due note this can change at any time and differs based on the complexity of the ATS.)
-However, because most do not recognize variations, this requires that you tailor your resume to use exact keywords based on the job description or job title for every job you apply for.
+However, because most do not recognize variations, this requires that you tailor your resume.
+Be sure to use exact keywords based on the job description or job title for every job you apply for.

 For example, if the hiring manager is looking for a project manager and they search for "project manager" the ATS will only find resumes which contain those specific keywords.
-Sadly, this means that resumes using keywords like "project management," "managed projects" or "project managed" will either not show up in their search or will get automatically discarded before making it into the pool of viewable applicants.
+Sadly, this means that resumes using keywords like "project management," "managed projects" or "project managed" will not show up in their search.
+Or worse, the resumes will get automatically discarded before making it into the pool of viewable applicants.

-Word of caution, beating the system and cheating the system are two very different things.
+Word of caution, getting past the ATS and cheating the system are two very different things.
 Adding keyword matches in a white font to rank higher in the ATS can be easily spotted by a hiring manager with a simple highlight of your resume.
 Cheating will look tacky and is sure to give the impression you are a cheater.
 You don't want your first and consequentially your last interaction with an employer to be as a cheater, do you?

-We often find ourselves trying to highlight our creativity or making our resume stand out by adding logos, pictures, and symbols but these embellishments make it harder for an ATS to scan your resume.
+We often find ourselves trying to stand out by adding logos, pictures, and symbols but these embellishments make it harder for an ATS to scan your resume.
 Keep all those fancy items for the printed resume you bring with you on your interview.
-The best practice when creating a resume for online submission is to KISS, Keep It, Super Simple.
+The best practice when creating a technical resume for online submission is to KISS: Keep It, Super Simple.
 There are several suggestions below:

 • Use standard fonts like Arial or Calibri.